Trade Regulations

 Shipping From Canada to the U.S. vs. Shipping From the U.S. to Canada: What Are the Differences?

-Since the creation of the North American Free Trade Agreement (USMCA) in 1994 — and its subsequent renegotiation in 2018 — trade between the United States and Canada has experienced exponential growth.
-In 2018, the goods and services traded between the United States and Canada totaled nearly $741.1 billion.
-With so much trade — an average of almost $2 billion in goods and services exchanged each day — you might be wondering how to maneuver cross-border shipping.
+Since the creation of the North American Free Trade Agreement in 1994 — and its subsequent 2020 update to the U.S.-Mexico-Canada Agreement trade between the United States and Canada has experienced exponential growth.
+The goods and services traded between the U.S. and Canada total around $900 billion annually.
+With so much cross-border commerce, you might wonder about the differences between shipping from Canada to the U.S. vs. shipping from the U.S. to Canada.

-Although the two countries are similar in terms of culture and commerce, Canada and the United States are still separated by a border.
-American companies cannot group Canadian shipments into their domestic operations, or vice versa.
-Each nation has its own set of intricate rules and shipping regulations that companies must follow.
+Though the two countries are culturally similar, American companies must group Canadian shipments separately from their domestic operations and vice versa.
+Each nation has intricate rules and shipping regulations that companies must follow.

 Different Shipping Practices Between Canada and the United States